 The Himley Country Hotel, School Road, Himley, on the outskirts of Dudley has been ordered to close by Staffordshire County Council for coronavirus regulation breaches deemed to pose an imminent threat to public health.

-The licenced hotel has been issued legal direction to close for 28 days, starting from midnight on Friday 13 November until midnight on Thursday 10 December 2020.
+The licensed hotel has been issued legal direction to close for 28 days, starting from midnight on Friday 13 November until midnight on Thursday 10 December 2020.

 Previous visits to the hotel had shown numerous activities that posed a serious and imminent threat to public health.